 I wanted to make a very minimal design, and in this room I already had this cantilevered work table in it, so I took that as an inspiration for the night table, but with a drawer.

-I liked this design enough that I later made a nice set of plans available for it.
+I liked this design enough that I later made a free set of plans for it.

 I printed 1:1 templates for the parts of the frame to use in the workshop.

 I had some 1-inch thick rough sawn oak boards that a friend had given me.
 The boards were slightly cupped, but I didn't want to lose much thickness to planing, so I cut the parts to width before planing them.

 After planing, I cut the parts to length with my crosscut sled.